JoonHan-v3/lawn_mower_v3/README.md

   - `config/nav2_params.yaml` — Nav2 controller/planner/costmap parameters.
 The global costmap is non-rolling and field-sized (30 × 30 m at origin −15, −15) so it contains the whole boundary plus margin.
   - `scripts/wheel_odometry.py` — computes odometry from wheel joint states and publishes `/odom`.
 Integrates on every `/joint_states` sample but publishes at a capped `publish_rate` (default 50 Hz), with the twist averaged over the publish window — `/joint_states` arrives in the hundreds of Hz, which is both wasteful and noisy for the EKF.
   - `scripts/grass_mower.py` — paints a mowed trail behind the deck while the blade is spinning, using the robot's ground-truth simulated pose (not odometry, which drifts).
 Paints one `patch_radius` (0.24 m) disc every `trail_spacing` (0.25 m) of travel, accumulated and spawned `batch_size` at a time (default 25) as a single Gazebo model holding many visuals, via a non-blocking subprocess.
 Both the batching and the spacing exist to bound rendering cost — see [Troubleshooting](#troubleshooting) on the trail slowing the simulation down.

+- **`mower3_coverage`** — GPS-anchored coverage path planning and execution, launched by `mower3_bringup`'s `coverage.launch.xml`.
-  - `scripts/boundary_loader.py` — converts `boundary.yaml`'s lat/lon corners into a `map`-frame polygon (`/mow_boundary`).
+  - `boundary_loader.py` — converts `mower3_bringup`'s `config/boundary.yaml` lat/lon corners into a `map`-frame polygon (`/mow_boundary`).
-  - `scripts/coverage_planner.py` — insets the boundary by `boundary_inset`, sweeps it into a serpentine coverage path, and resamples it at `point_spacing` before publishing `/coverage_path`.
+  - `coverage_planner.py` — insets the boundary by `boundary_inset`, sweeps it into a serpentine coverage path, and resamples it at `point_spacing` before publishing `/coverage_path`.
-  - `scripts/coverage_executor.py` — asks the global planner for an approach path to the coverage start, concatenates it with the sweep, and drives the whole thing as one `FollowPath` goal.
+  - `coverage_executor.py` — asks the global planner for an approach path to the coverage start, concatenates it with the sweep, and drives the whole thing as one `FollowPath` goal.
-  - `scripts/coverage_checker.py` — (diagnostic) reconstructs the mowed area from ground truth and reports what percentage of the boundary was actually cut, publishing uncovered gaps to `/coverage_gaps` for RViz.
+  - `coverage_checker.py` — (diagnostic) reconstructs the mowed area from ground truth and reports what percentage of the boundary was actually cut, publishing uncovered gaps to `/coverage_gaps` for RViz.
-  - `scripts/path_tracking_monitor.py` — (diagnostic) compares the planned path, the EKF pose Nav2 steers by, and Gazebo ground truth, to tell controller-tracking problems apart from localization problems.
+  - `path_tracking_monitor.py` — (diagnostic) compares the planned path, the EKF pose Nav2 steers by, and Gazebo ground truth, to tell controller-tracking problems apart from localization problems.

 ## Prerequisites